Nurses face significant change and challenges

 CDs available via special order.

 With six nurses for every physician, nursing is the heart of American health care.
+But even for these devoted professionals, the pandemic is a trying time.
+COVID-19 and its variants are testing our medical system — and personnel — as never before in living memory.
 Nurses spend the most time with patients and are typically very dedicated.
 They entered their profession primarily to care for people.
-But nurses face significant change and challenge in today’s medical environment.
+Yet nurses face significant change and challenge in today’s medical environment.
 In this special series, you’ll hear the voices and perspectives of nurses in different regions and a variety of clinical settings.

 Part 1 takes a no-holds-barred look at the stressful conditions in which many nurses work: the long hours, the emotional toll, the rapid pace, and the way that technology and institutional practices can make it hard to form a caring bond with patients.